-Norton Motorcycles are among the most popular, fastest, best handling & sexiest of all Classic British Motorcycles.
-The
+Norton Motorcycles are among the most popular, fastest, best handling and sexiest of all Classic British Motorcycles.
+The Norton Commando

-Norton International, & Norton P11 are also part of the Norton Motorcycle story.
+, Norton International and Norton P11 are also part of the Norton Motorcycle story.

 James Norton died in 1925 at just 56 years old, but business, and racing were never better.
-In 1927 the Norton CS1 was released as a Super Sport Roadster & it was a hit!
+In 1927 the Norton CS1 was released as a Super Sport Roadster and it was a hit!
 Racing successes continued throughout the 1930s under the able leadership of Joe Craig.
 While this lead to sales, Norton always seemed to be one step away from bankruptcy.
-When World War II broke out, Norton Motorcycles product line consisted of all single-cylinder machines, in side-valve, OHV & SOHC variants & despite being known for high performance bikes was commissioned by the War Department to build the primitive side valve Norton 16H.
-They produced over 100,000, which helped fill the company’s coffers.
+When World War II broke out, Norton Motorcycles product line consisted of all single-cylinder machines, in side-valve, OHV and SOHC variants & despite being known for high performance bikes was commissioned by the War Department to build the primitive side valve Norton 16H.
+They produced over 100,000 units, which helped fill the company’s coffers.

 WAR ENDS, BACK TO BUSINESS